 It would be easy to reduce Upamecano to his young age and man-mountain physique, but the 6'1" French centre-back has so much more to him than that.

-Blessed with the sort of pace to rival the niftiest forward and the power to quickly shift his 198lb frame into high gear, Upamecano can also play a bit, and regularly shows it with Leipzig putting their faith in him after signing him as an 18-year-old from Red Bull Salzburg.
+Blessed with the sort of pace to rival the niftiest forward and the power to quickly shift his 198lb frame into high gear, Upamecano can also play a bit, and regularly shows it with Leipzig putting their faith in him since signing him as an 18-year-old from Red Bull Salzburg.
 "I spoke to Ousmane Dembele before joining Leipzig and he told me, 'Here, they're going to play you,'" said Upamecano, who rejected overtures from across Europe to move to Germany on the advice of the former Borussia Dortmund star.

-The Matchday 11 win at Hertha Berlin in 2019/20 showcased Upamecano's abilities on the ball: no-one completed more than the 72 passes he made.
-His 91 per cent pass completion through the current campaign is stratospheric and symptomatic of a man who "played everywhere, forward, midfielder…" before he settled in defence at Valenciennes, his first professional club.
+His 91 per cent pass completion through 2019/20 was stratospheric and symptomatic of a man who "played everywhere, forward, midfielder…" before he settled in defence at Valenciennes, his first professional club.

 "He loves defending, getting the ball off opponents," France youth coach Jean-Claude Giuntini said of Upamecano.
 He generally does get the ball too, winning 64 per cent of his challenges, including an imposing 70 per cent in the air.